-Passengers were forced to turn back to the airport they took off from after 13 hours in the air, thanks to severe flooding in New Zealand’s largest city.
+A commercial flight was forced to turn back to the same airport it took off from after 13 hours in the air.

-Auckland airport had to close its airport and cancel domestic and international flights after rain left travellers stuck inside the terminal buildings wading through knee-deep flood water.
+Auckland Airport was forced to close its airport and cancel domestic and international flights after flooding left travellers stuck inside the terminal buildings wading through knee-deep flood water.

 In a statement it said: “Auckland Airport has been assessing the damage to our international terminal and unfortunately determined that no international flights can operate today.